3 Crucial Steps for Creating a Successful Website from Scratch

-There are 1,671,526,706 active websites on the web at the time of writing this article, and that number continues to grow at a rapid pace.
+There are 1,671,526,706 websites on the web at the time of writing this article, and that number continues to increase.
 However, only a tiny fraction of them ever bring any profit to the owner over their lifespan.

-Part of the reason is that not all websites are created with the purpose of earning money – there are millions of hobby sites, forums, websites providing important information, as well as sites run by governments and organizations.
+Part of the reason is that not all websites are created to earn money.
+Millions of hobby sites, forums, and websites provide essential information and sites run by governments and organizations.

-But another reason why so few websites ever turn a profit is that their creators don’t have a clear plan of who they’re trying to reach and what they want to accomplish.
+But another reason so few websites ever profit is that their creators don’t have a clear plan of who they’re trying to reach and what they want to accomplish.

-The truth is, creating a successful website is a hard task that often takes months or even years to accomplish, so if you’re going to put all that effort into a project, you need to at least have a pretty good idea of whether it can bring you the desired results or not.
+The truth is, creating a successful website is a challenging task that often takes months or even years to accomplish, so if you’re going to put all that effort into a project, you need to have at least a pretty good idea of whether it can bring you the desired results or not.

-That’s why, before you move any further in your website development process, you need to determine if your website idea is viable and if your site can satisfy a demand for an audience that’s looking for a solution.
+That’s why, before you move any further in your website development process, you need to determine if your website idea is viable and if your site can satisfy a demand of an audience looking for a solution.

-Luckily, this process doesn’t have to be complicated – by going through a few essential steps and answering some questions, you can gain a much better understanding of what your site is all about and whether it’s likely to succeed.
+Luckily, this process doesn’t have to be complicated.
+By going through a few essential steps and answering some questions, you can better understand what your site is all about and whether it’s likely to succeed.

-The first step of the process is understanding who you want to reach – you need to identify the group of people that would be interested in what you have to offer, and lay out the problems that your website could help solve.
+The first step of the process is understanding who you want to reach – you need to identify the people interested in what you offer and lay out the problems your website could help solve.

-If you’ve already worked with an audience that your website aims to reach, you should have a pretty good understanding of their needs and could then use surveys to gain deeper knowledge about their most pressing issues and their priorities when choosing a solution.
+If you’ve already worked with an audience your website aims to reach, you should have a pretty good understanding of their needs.
+When choosing a solution, you could then use surveys to gain more profound knowledge about their most pressing issues and priorities.

-But in case you’re just starting out, you’ll need to find ways to narrow down your audience and discover specific insights such as their age, gender, occupation, location, interests, online habits, and anything else that might be relevant.
+But if you’re starting, you’ll need to find ways to narrow down your audience and discover specific insights such as their age, gender, occupation, location, interests, online habits, and anything else that might be relevant.

-Only by having this information will you be able to make sure that all of your on-site and off-site efforts generate the necessary response from the people that you’re trying to reach.
+Only by having this information will you be able to ensure that all ensure-site and off-site efforts generate the necessary response from the people you’re trying to reach.

 After you’ve identified the group of people that you want to target, the next step is looking at the landscape in which your website would have to find its place.

-Studying your competition will allow you to now only better understand who you’re up against, but also provide you with invaluable insights about how you could position your website and separate yourself from others.
+Studying your competition will allow you to now only better understand who you’re against but also provide you with invaluable insights about how you could position yourself and separate yourself from others.

-The final step of assessing your website is figuring out if you can afford it.
+The final step of assessing your website is determining if you can afford it.

 If you’ve gone through the first two steps thoroughly, you should have a pretty solid grasp on what it will take to succeed in your niche, and you can then use this info to establish a preliminary budget for how much the entire project might cost.